polyipseity/information/special/5-step persuasive selling.md

 # 5-step persuasive selling

-The 5-step persuasive inverts {{the traditional narrative style that builds to a climax, i.e. the pyramid style that starts with the climax}}.
+The 5-step persuasive inverts {{the traditional narrative style that builds to a climax, i.e. using the pyramid style that starts with the climax}}.

 ```Python
 # pytextgen generate module